pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Image processing (ala CS50 assignment) in R / Julia
 - Summary of Google Analytics data for 2020 in R - LinkedIn Post
 - Did Ishant Sharma's stats really change - Using Tensorflow Probability, similar to # SMSes case study in Bayesian analysis e-book
+- Blog post on one of Udacity Nanodegree projects - plagiarism detection / melanoma classification (both involve using open source resources)

 #### Promotion